 The world’s changing and we have a new normal ruling 2020.
 This new normal says “do it remotely” and it has triggered many changes in the way we do things.
 While many industries are striving to find productive ways for the new condition to stay alive, the media and content industry has already the advantage of a solution that’s built to make this remote working possible based on cloud technology.
 This solution has some differences over the traditional method of post-production so today we want to look over them step by step and see if it can be our solution for working in this new normal.

-Right after finishing the shooting part, the first step of the post-production process begins by gathering all the footage in one place to sort, download, encode, and then get through the edit.
-The traditional method suggested as many hard drives as needed to store all the footage and handle the hard drives between different sections to give access to them.
-A method of storage and sharing that is limited in obvious ways.
-But in this modern online post-production workflow, which is based on cloud technology, there are no hard drives to carry and no limits of access for team members but instead, there’s cloud storage that makes all the footage accessible for everyone in the team, fast, easy, and secure.
-The production team upload the footage into the cloud storage of a video team collaboration platform like Postpace.io or Frame.io and give access to the members of the editing team to start working on it.
+Right after finishing the shooting part, the first step of the post-production process begins by gathering all the video footage in one place to sort, organize, download, encode and decode, and then get started with the video editing.
+The traditional method suggests as many hard drives as needed to store all the footage, which is a local method and needs careful handling of the hard drives between different sections to give access to them.
+This method of storage and sharing is limited in obvious ways.
+But in the modern online video post-production workflow, which is based on cloud technology, there are no hard drives to carry and no limits of access for team members but instead, there’s cloud storage that makes all the footage accessible for everyone in the team, fast, easy, and secure.
+The production team uploads the footage into the cloud storage of a video team collaboration platform like Postpace.io and gives access to the members of the editing team to start working on it.
 The footage in the storage can be sorted in several forms to double ease the accessibility of them, and all of this transferring happens without using hard drives.

 Video Review and Collaboration